learn-co-curriculum/css-essentials-css-fundamentals/README.md

 ```

 With the `link` tag, we can use the relation attribute to define the target as a
-stylesheet and the link source our CSS file that contains all the CSS we want to
+style sheet and the link source our CSS file that contains all the CSS we want to
 use on our site.
 This is by far the easiest way to link CSS to HTML and apply
 styles across all of our pages.